sanfinity-Iot/openremote/User-Guide:-Connecting-to-a-HTTP-API.md

    * Parent asset: `CustomerA -> Smart Home` and select 'OK'
    * Asset Type: `Agent`
 4. Click `Create asset` at bottom of screen and then click `Edit asset` in the top right
-5. Add a new attribute:
+5. Click `Edit asset` and add a new attribute:
    * Name: `weatherApi`
    * Type: `Http Client`
 6. Click `Add attribute` and then expand the new attribute (using button on the right of the attribute) then configure the Attribute configuration by setting/adding configuration items as follows: